 You can choose from premixed succulent potting mixes like Succulent Premium Mix or prepare one at home.

-- Make a combination of 1/2 coco coir and 1/2 perlite or an equal proportion of potting soil and peat moss.
+- Mix coco coir and perlite equally, or mix potting soil mix and peat moss.

-- Water the medium to make it moist.
+- Water the prepared substrate to make it moist but not soggy.

 - Dip the cuttings into the rooting hormone to speed up the growth.

-- Insert each cutting a quarter of their length into the medium.
+- Insert each cutting a quarter of its length into the substrate.

-- You can add a couple of cutting into the same pot.
-Ensure to keep an inch between each cutting.
+- Add a couple of cuttings into the same pot, ensuring they are an inch apart.

-- Place the cutting in a bright location with indirect sunlight for 6 to 8 weeks and water only when the medium dries to prevent root rot.
+- Place the pot in a bright spot with indirect sunlight and water only when the top inches of soil dries to prevent root rot.

 Ensure the temperature stays around 71-81°F (21-27°C) to boost the rooting process.

-Alternatively, you can root the Christmas Cactus by cutting it in water until the roots sprout.
+Alternatively, root the Christmas Cactus by cutting it in water till you notice inches-long root sprouts.

 - Take a small jar and fill it with tepid tap water.

-- Now dip the cuttings into the water, but ensure the cutting’s bottom is submerged and the top stays outside.
+- Dip the cuttings into the water and ensure the top stays outside.

-- You can add stones into the water to hold the cutting in place.
+- Add stones into the water to hold the cutting in place.

 - Replace the water every 5 to 7 days to keep it clean.

-- Once established, usually, after 4 to 5 weeks, consider planting it in a potting mix of sand/peat moss or peat moss and coco coir.
+- Once established, usually, after 4 to 5 weeks, consider transplanting it in a potting mix.

 Christmas Cactus can be propagated through leaf cuttings, similar to stem cuttings.
 You can also plant the leaf cuttings right away.

-You can divide the root with stems when there is more than one main stem from the soil.
+Christmas Cactus can be propagated by dividing the roots with stem when there is more than one main stem shooting out from the soil.